 The scents coming from the palm trees, citrus fruits, pine trees, sea air and the Murgia plateau all mingle with the perfumes in the rose garden by the ancient well and in the many enchanted nooks and crannies of the park, where guests staying at the residence have the opportunity to experience the unspoiled harmony of the Apulia region.

 Villa Fenicia is further embellished by the natural beauty all around it, offering visitors a vast panorama of the ancient olive groves stretching between the Murgia region and the sea.
-Guests at the residence can choose to explore the surrounding areas, relax in the park or by the swimming pool, and savour delicious ethno-botanical dishes prepared by the Montaruli brothers (better known as Mezza Pagnotta), or wine and olive oil tastings offered by the family-owned agricultural estate, experiencing what can only be called a perfect stay in true Puglian style.
+Guests at the residence can choose to explore the surrounding areas, relax in the park or by the swimming pool, and savour delicious ethno-botanical dishes prepared by the Montaruli brothers (better known as Mezza Pagnotta), or wine and olive oil tastings offered by the family-owned agricultural estate, experiencing what can only be called a perfect stay in true Puglia style.